HUMIDORS

 Health Effects of VOC Exposure: Short-term and Long-term

-man coughing and covering his nose and mouth
+a man coughing and covering his mouth

 VOC exposure can lead to a wide range of health effects, varying based on factors such as: